dendoinks/laravel-practice/README.md

 # **Laravel Practice Project**

-This repository is for practicing Laravel development, including authentication, route testing, and API interactions using Postman.
+This repository is for practicing Laravel development, including authentication, route testing, API interactions using Postman, and modular architecture using `nwidart/laravel-modules`.

 ## **📌 Project Setup**
 ### **1️⃣ Install Laravel**